skip-mev/docs/docs/chains/slinky/validator/1-validator-config.md

 ## CurrencyPairs

 This field is utilized to set the list of currency pairs that the oracle will fetch prices for.
-These should be the same exact currency pairs that the oracle module (`x/oracle`) is currently configured to accept.
+These should be the same exact currency pairs that the chain-specific oracle configuration (usually located in the module `x/oracle`) is currently configured to accept.

 ## Example Configuration